Ibague Tolima Department, Colombia Travel Guide

 While less prominent pilgrimage sites relate directly to Ibagué, religious sites in nearby towns, like small chapels in the countryside, draw local pilgrims.

-Spend 2-3 extra days exploring Bogotá, Colombia'the capital city city, its museums, historical center, and diverse neighborhoods.
+Spend 2-3 extra days of exploring Bogotá, Colombia'the capital city city, its museums, historical center, and diverse neighborhoods.

 For experienced trekkers, a 2-3 day expedition into the high mountains of Nevado del Tolima or Los Nevados National Natural Park has breathtaking landscapes and unique ecosystems.